 Sam Fiorani, vice president of global vehicle forecasting for AFS, told Roadshow the problem essentially lies in redundancy.
 With other

 like the Bronco Sport, Bronco and the new Escape, mixed with flat retail sales, Ford made the call.
 The automaker has a number of new SUVs slated for the years to come, too.
 Fiorani said Ford could essentially "break new ground" with one of the new models and retire the more anonymous Edge in the process.

 For Ford, the Edge has largely turned into a fleet vehicle.

-As for the Edge's cousin the, it will have a future, according to AFS.
+As for the Edge's cousin the Lincoln Nautilus, it will have a future, according to AFS.
 It's not clear if the SUV will still be available in North America, but the analyst said production will move to a factory in China come 2023.

 The decision spells bad news for the mentioned plant in Canada.
 The Edge is the only vehicle assembled at the Oakville-based facility.
 In fact, it's the final Ford vehicle built in Canada.
-The automaker Lincoln MKT last year at the same plant in Oakville.of the Flex and
+The automaker ended production of the Flex and